 Assignment

-To assign a value to a variable, use the assignment operator <- like this
+To assign a value to a variable, use the assignment operator<-

 x <- 23